-16.1 Traffic rules in foreign countries
+15.1 Traffic rules in foreign countries

-- The vehicle driver is required to inform himself as to the traffic rules of the countries in which he plans to travel before beginning the trip.
-Contact your automobile club or embassy for further information. - In some European countries, warning vests must be worn when exiting the vehicle outside of towns in the case of vehicle failures or accidents. - Depending on the country, different rules and regulations apply (e.g. different warning signs for rear carriers, obligation to carry breathalyzer kits, spare bulbs, high-visibility vests, size of reserve canister).
-The driver of the vehicle must familiarise him or herself with these rules before every journey. - ▷ Up-to-date information can generally be found on the web pages of the national automobile associations.
+- ▷ In some European countries, warning vests must be worn when exiting the vehicle outside of towns in the case of vehicle failures or accidents. - Depending on the country, different rules and regulations apply (e.g. different warning signs for rear carriers, obligation to carry breathalyzer kits, spare bulbs, high-visibility vests, size of reserve canister).
+The driver of the vehicle must familiarise him or herself with these rules before every journey. - Up-to-date information can generally be found on the web pages of the national automobile associations.